jessicahuynh/jessicahuynh/content/blog/2020/06/hugo-taxonomies.md

 {{ end }}
 ```

-I plan to stop using Font Awesome's icons at some point and replace with SVGs but the concept will remain the same.
+I no longer use Font Awesome's icons, instead preferring SVGs, but those take up lots of space for a blog post and are immaterial to the main point, so in they stay.

 #### Portfolio single pages